RamyaSheshadri/RTL_Design_and_Synthesis/README.md

 3. Now, flip-flop resets when `rst = 1`, just like your Verilog
 4. `d`, `clk`, and `q` go directly to the FF

+- $83 is just an internal net created during synthesis.
+- It connects internal logic (like NOR) to standard cell pins.
+- It’s safe to treat it as a “hidden wire” that routes control logic inside the synthesized netlist.
 ---

 ###  Why This Design Is So Clean?